 2. Hierarchical Clustering Methods

-In this hierarchical clustering method, the given set of an object of data is created into a kind of hierarchical decomposition.
+Among the many different types of clustering in data mining, In this hierarchical clustering method, the given set of an object of data is created into a kind of hierarchical decomposition.
 The formation of hierarchical decomposition will decide the purposes of classification.
 There are two types of approaches for the creation of hierarchical decomposition, which are: –

 1. Divisive Approach